Spatially-resolved Spectroscopic Analysis of Ly$\alpha$ Haloes: Radial Evolution of the Ly$\alpha$ Line Profile out to 60 kpc: Discussion

 Several physical mechanisms have been proposed to explain the production and propagation of \lya\ photons in LAHs.
 Their relative importance may vary with radial distance \citep[e.g.][]{mitchell20,byrohl21}.
-Here we explore several speculative considerations concerning the underlying physics responsible for the observed spectral shift of the \lya\ line out to a distance of 3~$r_{vir}$.
-Notably, a successful physical model should also account for the observed \lya\ surface brightness profile that shows a power-law decrease within 20kpc and a tentative flat trend at 30 -- 50~kpc (paper~I).
+Here we explore several speculative considerations regarding the underlying physics responsible for the observed spectral shift of the \lya\ line out to a distance of 60~kpc (approximately 3~$r_{vir}$).
+Notably, a successful physical model should also account for the observed \lya\ surface brightness profile, which shows a power-law decrease within 20~kpc and a tentative flat trend at 30 -- 50~kpc (paper~I).